-I’ve been living with ADHD my whole life and doing this professionally for around 12 years.
+I’ve been living with ADHD my whole life and doing this professionally for a huge chunk of it.
 There’s no doubt in my mind that seeking the right type of help for ADD, ADHD and Executive Functioning works.
 How does one find this type of help?
-What is the right type of help for an individual?
+What is the right kind of help for an individual?
 How many options are available?
-All of these questions need to be answered before seeking effective help.
-Just because someone says they help individuals with ADD, ADHD and Executive Functioning doesn’t mean that this is the case.
+It is important that you know your options and find the right help for your concerns.
+Just because someone says he/she helps individuals with ADD, ADHD and Executive Functioning doesn’t mean that this is the case.

-I remember when I was seeking some guidance a few years back, I contacted one professional who “dabbled in ADHD”.
+I remember when I was seeking some support, one professional said he “dabbled in ADHD”.
 What does that mean dabbled?
-Just because someone offers services doesn’t mean that individual be of assistance.
+Just because someone offers services doesn’t mean that individual will be of assistance.
 In fact, it will be counterproductive to the whole process.
-It will not only fail to help improve one’s functioning, it will bias all future assistance.
+It will not only fail to help improve one’s functioning, but potentially be adverse to the improvement process.

-Finding the right professional is the most important part of your journey.
 There are many different types of professionals that offer different levels of services.
 It is important to know exactly what one is looking for before working with anyone.
 Good professionals will tell you this as well.
 It is extremely important to not feel pressured by the whole process.
+If you feel like it is too good to be true, more times than not, you are probably correct.

 Here is a Cliff Notes version of what you need to know about different types of professionals…